tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Enumerating-Blob-Resources.md

 - newblob2.txt

- The next blob to be returned is newblob2.txt, and it's returned in the `NextMarker` tag.
+ The next blob to be returned is *newblob2.txt*.
+The blob name is provided in the `NextMarker` tag.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>